-- a.
-When discrepancy is of such weight as to raise substantial questions of fraud (example: all keys accounted for and the vehicle shows no ignition damage), the case should be referred for special investigation. - b.
-Whenever several discrepancies exist and/or a pattern appears that matches prior suspicious cases, the case should be referred for special investigation. - c.
-Unresolved discrepancies, such as VIN problems, prior total loss or salvaged vehicle, title inconsistencies, or other verifiable documents should result in the case being referred for special investigation. - d.
-Whenever a combination of minor discrepancies occur which cannot be resolved, the case should be referred for special investigation.

-2. Appraisal Program

-- a.
-When damage to the vehicle is identified as inconsistent with accident circumstances, the case should be considered for special investigation. - b.
-Clear photographs must accompany explanation of all damage inconsistencies.

-3. Special Investigation
+- c.
+Unresolved discrepancies, such as VIN problems, prior total loss or salvaged vehicle, title inconsistencies, or other verifiable documents shall result in the case being referred for special investigation. - d.
+Whenever a combination of minor discrepancies occur which cannot be resolved, the case shall be referred for special investigation. - 2.
+Appraisal Program - a.
+When damage to the vehicle is identified as inconsistent with accident circumstances, the case shall be considered for special investigation. - b.
+Clear photographs must accompany explanation of all damage inconsistencies. - 3.
+Special Investigation - a.

-- a.
 Claims identified as suspicious or suspected fraudulent should be referred for more detailed special investigation and consideration given to referring the claim to IFB, NICB and/or the appropriate law enforcement agency for prosecution. - b.
-The CAR SIU Standards for investigation of suspicious claims (Appendix A, attached) must be consulted and considered as part of the special investigation process. - c.
-The savings recorded on physical damage claims should be documented and reported to CAR on a quarterly basis.

-4. Evaluation and Settlement
+The CAR SIU Standards for investigation of suspicious claims (Appendix A) must be consulted and considered as part of the special investigation process. - c.
+The savings recorded on physical damage claims shall be documented and reported to CAR on a quarterly basis. - 4.
+Evaluation and Settlement

-After special investigation is complete, a decision must be made to pay the claim or resist.
+After a special investigation is complete, a decision must be made to pay the claim or resist.
 The claim file must clearly document the basis for the decision and result.

-D. Glass

-- 1. ARCs must establish a program to effect prompt repair or replacement of damaged or broken glass covered under automobile physical damage coverage, at a fair and competitive cost. - 2.
-ARCs must have a plan to screen all glass bills and obtain reasonable discounts on market price lists for all domestic and foreign windshields and all side and back glass. - 3.
-ARCs must have a plan to pay labor costs which are reasonable and competitive for glass repair or replacement. - 4.
-ARCs must consider a plan to waive any glass deductible if the insured elects to repair the glass damage in lieu of replacement. - 5.
-ARCs must have a plan to address fraud, including inspection or reinspection of a representative sampling of all glass losses.
+- D. Glass - 1.
+Carriers must establish a program to effect prompt repair or replacement of damaged or broken glass covered under automobile physical damage coverage, at a fair and competitive cost. - 2.
+Carriers must have a plan to screen all glass bills and obtain reasonable discounts on market price lists for all domestic and foreign windshields and all side and back glass. - 3.
+Carriers must have a plan to pay labor costs which are reasonable and competitive for glass repair or replacement. - 4.
+Carriers must consider a plan to waive any glass deductible if the insured elects to repair the glass damage in lieu of replacement. - 5.
+Carriers must have a plan to address fraud, including inspection or reinspection of a representative sampling of all glass losses.
 In no event shall the selection be based on the age or sex of the policyholder, customary operators of vehicle, or the principal place of garaging of the vehicle.

-E. Fraud Training

-- 1. ARCs must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
-ARCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
-ARCs must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.
+- E. Fraud Training - 1.
+Carriers must have a plan that provides for ongoing training on fraud awareness and how to identify suspicious claims. - 2.
+Carriers must have a plan for training on special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+Carriers must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.